CaringCent, Facebook Giving, and Amazon Smile

 Rainbow Legacy Club members are donors who have named the GSBA Scholarship Fund in their estate plan.
 These donors leave a legacy of impact that continues beyond their lifetime.
 Investing in the future of our community through estate gifts to the GSBA Scholarship Fund allows us to continue what we are doing today will into the future.

-To learn about how you can become a member of any of these donor clubs, please contact Mark Rosén, VP of Development & External Relations or Jeff Boyer, Sr. Development Officer.
+To learn about how you can become a member of any of these donor clubs, please contact Mark Rosén, Deputy Director or Jeff Boyer, Sr. Development Officer.

 How will you be remembered?
 Investing in the future of our community through estate gifts to the GSBA Scholarship Fund allows us to continue what we are doing today well into the future.
 Many donors have shown their commitment to tomorrow’s LGBTQ and allied leaders through bequests in their wills.